The Ultimate In Birding Tours

 As we sail northeast from Pitcairn Island to Henderson Island, we will encounter more and more Henderson’s Petrels, a species that only nests in this remote, uninhabited place (and which was formerly, mistakenly, considered a dark morph of Herald Petrel), and we should also come across Kermadec Petrel.
 We will reach the southernmost point of our voyage in the waters around Pitcairn and its dependencies, so we will be looking out for cool-water wanderers throughout the region, such as albatrosses, giant petrels, and Cape and White-chinned Petrels.

-Unlike rugged Pitcairn Island, Henderson Island is a raised coral reef and so is basically a flat, thickly vegetated plateau of limestone rising 30 metres or so above sea level.
+Unlike rugged Pitcairn Island, Henderson Island is a raised coral reef and is basically a flat, thickly vegetated plateau of limestone rising 30 metres or so above sea level.
 After finding our way from the beach up onto the plateau we will start looking for Henderson’s four single-island endemics.
 Most of the flightless crakes of the Pacific islands have long been extinct, but sheer isolation and unsuitability for human settlement have allowed the bold little Henderson Island Crake to survive.
 We should eventually be able to find several of these rather inquisitive little birds wandering around under the scrubby woodland, feeding in the leaf litter.
 Henderson Reed Warbler (split from Pitcairn) is a common species on the island, but we will probably have to work harder for good views of the stunning Stephen’s Lorikeet and the attractive Henderson Island Fruit Dove.

-From Henderson, we turn to the west and sail to Oeno Island, the last of the Pitcairn islands group that we will visit.
+From Henderson, we turn to the west and sail to Oeno Island, the last of the Pitcairn Islands group that we will visit.
 Oeno is a coral atoll with a perfect ‘desert island’, covered in luxuriant vegetation and surrounded by white coral sand beaches, in the middle!
 The seabird colony here is truly spectacular, with breeding Murphy’s Petrels running into the thousands (the calling birds hovering over the colonies are a true marvel to behold), along with smaller numbers of Christmas Shearwaters, Great Frigatebirds, Masked and Red-footed Boobies, Red-tailed Tropicbirds, and Spectacled (or Grey-backed), Sooty and Common White (or Fairy) Terns.
 As with all remote and uninhabited tropical islands, the seabirds are unafraid of man, so we will be able to enjoy some extraordinary views and will feel truly privileged to be able to wander around in such a wonderful place.
 In particular, watching the lovely Common White Tern at such close range that one can see its ‘mascara-like’ dark eye smudge (which enhances its already huge eye, perhaps adapted for seeing in the forest interior) and the blue base to the dagger-like bill, is a real delight.
 Long-tailed Cuckoos (or Long-tailed Koels) from New Zealand spend the Austral winter on Pacific islands like Oeno, so we will keep a lookout for this interesting but uncommon species.
 This is also a good island for seeing Bristle-thighed Curlew, a species that flies south from Alaska to remote Pacific islands to winter in paradise, and Wandering Tattler.

 Sailing now to the northwest, leaving the Pitcairn islands behind at last, we will have a full day at sea with great opportunities for a selection of Pterodroma species (including Collared and possibly Juan Fernandez Petrels) and other deepwater pelagics, including Tahiti Petrel and White-bellied Storm Petrel.
 We could also come across some Humpback Whales at a seamount, enjoying watching them breaching before they crash back into the ocean in spectacular fashion, sending up a huge sheet of spray.